theMK2k/Media-Hoarder/README.md

 # Media Hoarder

-**Media Hoarder** is THE frontend for your movie (and later: tv series) collection if you love metadata, filter abilities and easy management.
+**Media Hoarder** is THE frontend for your Movie and TV Series collection if you love metadata, filter abilities and easy management.

+## Screnshots

 ## Features